banestyrelsen/phpmvc08/README.md

 so that [YOUR PATH] points to the location of the asdf folder on your server.

 ###Step 5.
-Navigate to [your path]/asdf/index.php and click module/install to initialize the framework.
+Navigate to [YOUR PATH]/asdf/index.php and click module/install to initialize the framework.

 #Customizing the framework